dnnvmane/nre-fuel-element-concept/3-gas-column.md

 ### **3. Gas Column (Aerodynamic Tip & Buffer Volume)**
+**Primary Functions:**
-**Primary Functions:** 1) Distributes and laminarizes the LH₂ coolant flow; 2) Houses the primary temperature monitoring sensor; 3) Cools the intermediate flange via an internal helium buffer.
+1. Distributes and laminarizes the LH₂ coolant flow.
+2. Houses the primary temperature monitoring sensor.
+3. Cools the intermediate flange via an internal helium buffer.

 #### **3.1.
 Geometry and Dimensions**
 The gas column is a single-piece shell consisting of an **aerodynamic cone** (height: 30 mm) seamlessly transitioning to a **cylinder** (height: 20 mm).